 Checking the Hardware Version

 It’s a good idea to download the Onewheel app on your phone to check the board before buying.
-To confirm which hardware version the board has, go to the Onewheel app, navigate to Board Settings.
+To confirm which hardware version the board has, go to the Onewheel app, and navigate to Board Settings.

 To check out the different hardware versions of the Pint.
 The Pint needs a chip for any battery extension.